yy29/yy29.github.io/_pages/about.md

   - /about.html
 ---

 Hi I'm Youyang.
+I am an experienced industrial researcher in  Computer Vision, Natural Language Processing and Machine Learning, with track record in patents, publications and practical implementations.

 I am currently a researcher and team leader at the research lab of Kioxia Corporation, Japan.
 My primary research focuses on basic & applied studies in Computer Vision, Natural Language Processing, Machine Learning, and Memory System.
 I have a particular interest in exploring the intersection of memory, intelligence, and alignment within vision and language models.

 I have co-authored over 30 patents and research articles, including publications in notable venues such as ECCV, ACCV and EMNLP.
 Additionally, I have served as a reviewer for venues including ACL Rolling Review, WACV, ACL and EMNLP.
 I have received outstanding reviewer recognition at EMNLP.
 I am also a Senior Member of IEEE.
 With over 14 years of industrial R&D experiences, I previously worked at Toshiba Corporation and hold a B.Eng from Universiti Malaya, Malaysia.
 I speak English, Japanese, Chinese and Malay.